jvde-github/AIS-catcher/README.md

 The command line allows you to set some device specific parameters.
 Below some examples.

 ### RTL SDR
-Gain settings specific for the RTL SDR can be set on the command line with the ```-gr``` switch.
+Gain and other settings specific for the RTL SDR can be set on the command line with the ```-gr``` switch.
 For example, the following command sets the tuner gain to +33.3 and the RTL AGC on:
 ```console
 AIS-catcher -gr tuner 33.3 rtlagc ON
 ```